Do I have a case? Have a lawyer evaluate your domestic violence matter.

 As defined by C.P.C. § 242, battery is any willful and unlawful use of force or violence upon another person.
 C.P.C. § 243(e), explicitly prohibits battery against a domestic partner.
 Unlike corporal injury charges, domestic battery laws do not require visible injuries.
 Domestic battery charges are penalized by harsh fines, including additional fines to battered women’s shelters, participation in a batterer’s treatment program and up to one year in a county jail.

 In addition to these charges, the firm is prepared to defend against allegations of criminal threats, unlawful kidnapping, child endangerment, domestic violence relating to sex crimes, and any other domestic violence charge you may be facing.

 The emotional tension, harsh prosecution and other extenuating circumstances involved in domestic violence cases require a strong defense.
+Furthermore, you may need help in requesting to have the temporary restraining order against you lifted.
 The fact of the matter is that domestic violence allegations can often happen to innocent people.
 Turbulent relationships can result in false accusations and the potential for life altering consequences.
 In addition, many alleged offenders act out of self-defense, which can complicate both the defense and prosecution of a case.

 Sharp attention to investigations, testimony and evidence are a necessity for building strong cases.
 At the Law Office of James Dunn, attorney Dunn can evaluate your case to determine the supporting evidence in your favor and work swiftly and intelligently to build your strong defense.
 If you would like to discuss your case with attorney James Dunn, contact the firm today.